What is blepharoplasty?

 What are the risks of eyelid surgery?

-Some of the side effects of eyelid surgery may include: temporarily blurred or double vision, infection, bleeding, swelling at the corners of the eyelids, dry eyes, slight asymmetry in healing or scarring, and temporary difficulty in closing the eyes completely.
+Some of the side effects of eyelid surgery may include temporarily blurred or double vision, infection, bleeding, swelling at the corners of the eyelids, dry eyes, slight asymmetry in healing or scarring, and temporary difficulty in closing the eyes completely.
 Dr. Rand will discuss all the possible complications with you prior to surgery.
 Our professional staff is held to the highest standards of health and safety.
 We will work with you throughout your recovery from eyelid surgery and monitor your progress throughout to ensure that you are healing properly.

 Is there anything I need to do to prepare for eyelid surgery?

 As a part of preparation, we will do several medical evaluations and tests to ensure the best results.
 You may need to adjust your medication regimen and possibly stop taking certain medications.
 You will need to make sure you don’t take any anti-inflammatory drugs, like aspirin, as they can cause further bleeding during surgery.
-If you smoke, you need to stop smoking before surgery and until recovery is complete after surgery.
-Make sure you schedule to have someone take you to and from surgery, as well as take care of you for several days until your vision returns to largely normal.

 What can I expect during recovery from eyelid surgery?

-Most patients have found that they can return to reading in 2 or 3 days and can go back to work between 10 to 14 days.
+Most patients have found that they can return to reading in 7 days and can go back to work between 10 to 14 days.
 Patients generally can start using contact lenses in 2 weeks or more.
 You can go back to participating in strenuous activities and drinking alcohol in about 3 weeks.
 Bruising and swelling should be gone after several weeks.
 Patients can expect to be completely recovered within a few months.

 We will provide you with a detailed timeline for your recovery as well as a recovery routine to follow to help you heal after eyelid surgery.
-We will also schedule follow-on appointments to ensure that everything is progressing normally and answer any questions you may have about the status of your recovery.
+We will also schedule follow-up appointments to ensure that everything is progressing normally and answer any questions you may have about the status of your recovery.

 How long do blepharoplasty results last?